-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 1 Insufficient resources due to poor funding settlement, inability to make required savings, additional financial pressures such as pay, pensions etc., plus council tax limits via local referendum resulting in Authority being unable to set a balanced budget.
-The Government has confirmed that the multi-year settlement offers have been agreed with all single purpose fire and rescue authorities (19/20 is the final year of this).
-The Final Settlement for 19/20 was in line with the four year settlement previously agreed.
-However there still remains a great deal of uncertainty surrounding the impact of Brexit.
+KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE Insufficient resources du poor funding settlement, inability to make required savings, additional finand pressures such as pay, pensions etc., plus cound tax limits via local referendum resulting in Authority being unable to a balanced budget. surrounding the impact of Brexit.
 Funding in 2020 and beyond will be determined by the Governments overall budget and the 2019 Spending Review.
 The Budget will set overall total for public sector spending which will then be allocated out to departments as part of the Spending Review.
-Until such time as the outcome of this is known it is impossible to accurately predict future funding levels.
-In addition the Government is currently consulting on a Fair Funding Review and changes to the Business Rates Retention Scheme, both of which may impact on future funding.
-The draft budget assume future funding is frozen.
-The Authority will continue to review opportunities for further savings.
-The Authority holds sufficient reserves to enable it to meet anticipated funding gaps in the short to medium term.
-4 4 Continue to monitor position and review implications arising from Brexit, Spending Review, Fair funding review and Local Retention of Business Rates.
-Continue to identify savings opportunities 31/03/2020 DoCS DoCS Corp Serv 2 Premises Risk Information: That operational staff do not have available adequate and reliable premises information to efficiently resolve operational incidents: Risk information is provided to operational staff based on premises risk are identified on a continuous basis although this is not consistent throughout the Service.
-The gathering of operational risk information is a key activity within LFRS.
-The service has adopted an integrated approach to managing the risk; thereby ensuring safe systems of work for all employees.
-LFRS will undertake incident pre planning and the gathering of operational risk information to enable: The prevention of injury and ill health of firefighters and other emergency responders and mitigation of risks in the community Continual improvement in the provision of, accurate, relevant and timely operational information Compliance with the legal duties on Fire and Rescue Authorities in relation to operational risk information Compliance with formal guidance and "best practice" models; and Audit and review mechanisms.
-Premises based risks are assessed using the Provision of Risk Information to Staff (PORIS) methodology.
-The risk based information is formulated via an application on the iPad and categorised from Level 1 through to Level 5 (e.g. Top Tier COMAH Sites.)
-All known high risk premises are recorded on the system.
-3 3 9 The Operational Assurance Team have been commissioned to carry out the independant scrutiny, with 18 SSRI reviews (across varying levels) planned to complete by March 2019.
+Until such time as the outcome of this is known it is impossible to accurately predic future funding levels.
+In addition the Government is currently consulting on a Fair Funding Review and changes to the Business Rates Retention Scheme, 4 Continue to monitor position and review implications arising from Brexit, Spending Review, Fair funding review and Local Retention of Business Rates.
+Continue to identify savings opportunities 31/03/2020 DoCS DoCS Corp Serv Premises Risk Informatic That operational staff do have available adequate and reliable premises information to efficiently resolve operational incidents: Risk information is provided to operationa staff based on premises information and premises risk are identified on a continuous basis althoug this is not consistent throughout the Service.
+LERS will undertake incident pre planning and the gathering of operational risk information to enable: The prevention of injury and ill health of firefighters and other emergency responders Management and mitigation of risks in the community Continual improvement in the provision of, accurate, relevant and timely operational information Compliance with the legal duties on Fire and Rescue Authorities in relation to operational risk information Compliance with formal guidance and "best practice" models; and Audit and review mechanisms 3 3 9 The Operational Assurance Team have been commissioned to carry out the independant scrutiny, with 18 SSRI reviews (across varying levels) planned to complete by March 2019.
 A key priority through 2019 / 20 is the review of SSRI plans associated with High-rise Buildings across Lancashire.
 This will be completed jointly by operational crews and Fire Protection staff members.
 Information Sharing Agreements with neighbouring FRS' are ongoing in readiness for digital cascade of risk information exchange for premises within 10km of a county border.
-31/12/2019 HoSD DoSD Serv Delivery 3 Insufficient staffing resources, due to Industrial Action, to deal with operational demand and fulfil statutory responsibilities.
-LFRS has a separate contingency plan in place that is specific to industrial action.
+31/12/2019 HoSD DoSD Serv Delivery Insufficient staffing resources, due to Industr Action, to deal with operational demand and fulfil statutory responsibilities. al LFRS has a separate contingency plan in place that is specific to industrial action.
 This has been reviewed and reissued to all SMT and relevant staff.
 The Home Office has undertaken an audit of our arrangements, with the final reported noting our arrngements.
 3 4 12 Continue to monitor the position regarding national pay awards and related role map reviews.
 31/03/2020 HoSD DoSP Strategy & Planning